Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out_V2.rst

 capability to generate voltages between 0V and 12V.
 The voltage can be configured directly in `Volt
 <http://en.wikipedia.org/wiki/Volt>`__ without any conversion.
-The device is equipped with a 12-bit `Digital-to-Analog Converter (DAC)
+The device is equipped with a 12bit `Digital-to-Analog Converter (DAC)
 <http://en.wikipedia.org/wiki/Digital-to-analog_converter>`__.

 For output voltages above 5V, it is necessary to add an external supply voltage.
 The maximum reachable voltage will be the value of the supply voltage.
-I.e. if you want to reach an output voltage of 12V, you need to connect a supply voltage of at least 12V.
+For example, if you want to reach an output voltage of 12V, you need to connect a supply voltage of at least 12V.
 For output voltages below 5V, you can `connect "5V Out" to "VIN" <TBD>`__.

 Technical Specifications